Omni-kit/contracts/README.md

 - **Cross-Chain Communication**: Execute function calls on destination chains at the time of relay.
 - **Abstracted Deployment**: Utilize the provided npm package to deploy contracts on multiple chains with minimal hassle.

+### Prerequisites for Superchain Cross-Chain Features

+- **Exclusive to Superchain:** These features are only available for the Superchain network.
+- **Uniform Deployment:** Your contract must be deployed at the same address on every chain.
+- **Automated Handling:** Use our npm package (`@omni-kit/omni-deployer`) to automatically manage uniform deployment across all specified Superchains.

 ## Contracts

 ### 1. DeploymentFactory